Hamo Thornycroft: Later works

-A blue plaque commemorates Thornycroft at 2b Melbury Road, Kensington, his studio designed by his lifelong friend the architect John Belcher, c.
+A blue plaque commemorates Thornycroft at 2b Melbury Road, Kensington, London W14, his studio designed by his lifelong friend the architect John Belcher, c.
 1892.

 Family

 In addition to his parents, Thornycroft's grandfather John Francis was also a distinguished sculptor.
 His brother, Sir John Isaac Thornycroft, became a successful naval engineer; their sister, Theresa, was the mother of the poet Siegfried Sassoon; Theresa and sisters Alyce and Helen Thornycroft were artists.

 In 1884, Hamo married Agatha Cox (1865-1958), who was fourteen years his junior.
 At a dinner in 1889, Agatha was introduced to Thomas Hardy, who later described her as "the most beautiful woman in England" and admitted that she was one of the models for the title character in his novel Tess of the D'Urbervilles.
 Agatha and her husband were interested in the concept of "artistic dress", and a dress worn by her (presumed to be her wedding dress) is held in the costume collection of the Victoria & Albert Museum, donated by their daughter, Elfrida Mary Manning, née Thornycroft (1901-1987), who was also his biographer.